 Once you have picked a product, it’s time to find a supplier.
 One easy way to look for a supplier is to look up your potential product’s Amazon Standard Identification Number (ASIN) and use Jungle Scout’s Supplier Database to find the exact manufacturer of that product.
 A number of manufacturers will be displayed, and you can choose which of them you want to contact.
 Afterward, reach out to potential suppliers and make a deal.
 Another way is to contact the brands you met during trade shows.

 When you contact the suppliers, you want to show them how you can add value to their brand.
 Remember that these manufacturers are big companies, so you need to bring your A-game.
 Be professional and respectful to them.
 Learn to be a good conversationalist and highlight the benefits of partnering with you.

 It’s also a perfect opportunity for you to negotiate with them.
 Tell them that you can help them sell on Amazon.
 If they answer with a resounding “no” at first, that doesn’t mean it’s the end.
 Continue to follow up every month or so.

 After negotiating with the suppliers, and they finally said yes, you can now purchase the products.
 Since you are buying in bulk, you can opt to negotiate for a discount.
 You can also try Fulfillment by Amazon (FBA) to help you store, pack, and fulfill your orders.
 If you choose Amazon FBA, you can simply ask your products to be directly shipped to Amazon’s warehouse.

 Once you are able to create an account, you can now start selling on Amazon!
 Market your products using Amazon PPC and social media ads.
+Amazon is the best example of how eCommerce app development should be.
 With the online marketing revolution in Amazon, it becomes possible for sellers to easily market their products to their target market.